ApolloAuto/apollo/docs/howto/how_to_train_prediction_mlp_model.md

 14. Exit dev docker

+15. Go to the folder `APOLLO/modules/tools/prediction/mlp_train/proto/` run `protoc --python_out=./ fnn_model.proto` to generate fnn_model_pb2.py

-15. Go to the folder `APOLLO/modules/tools/prediction/mlp_train/`, run the training model by `python mlp_train.py APOLLO/data/prediction/feature.0.label.h5`
+16. Go to the folder `APOLLO/modules/tools/prediction/mlp_train/`, run the training model by `python mlp_train.py APOLLO/data/prediction/feature.0.label.h5`

-16. The model's evaluation report will be in the file `APOLLO/modules/tools/prediction/mlp_train/evaluation_report.log`.
+17. The model's evaluation report will be in the file `APOLLO/modules/tools/prediction/mlp_train/evaluation_report.log`.

-17. The model will be stored in the binary file `APOLLO/modules/tools/prediction/mlp_train/mlp_model.bin`, which can replace the old model in `APOLLO/modules/prediction/data/mlp_vehicle_model.bin` if you think it is better.
+18. The model will be stored in the binary file `APOLLO/modules/tools/prediction/mlp_train/mlp_model.bin`, which can replace the old model in `APOLLO/modules/prediction/data/mlp_vehicle_model.bin` if you think it is better.